Rythorian77/Rythorian77/README.md

 - 👋 Hey, I’m @Rythorian77.
 I'm an experimental software engineer.
 I worked for the  Department of Defense as a White-Hat to counter cyber attacks.
-In recent times, I stepped away from that and diverted my focus on other projects regarding AI development.
+In recent times, I stepped away from that and diverted my focus on other projects regarding AI development, & attacking corporations who destroy our earth.
+We are many...we are anonymous & we are waiting.
 - 👀 I’m interested in all sorts of computer language, especially c# and yes, VB.NET.
 I have my reasons for VB.NET, mainly because it's quite powerful for particular tasks.
 It may be dead to Microsoft, but not me nor the private development I have added to it.
 - 🌱 I’m currently working with deep learning for AI